hamler-lang/docs/guides/08_ForeignFunctionInterface.md

 foreign import readFile :: String -> IO String
 ```

+## FFI Functions

-We have also provide some nice functions allow you to "directly" use Erlang library:
+We have also provided some nice functions allowing you to "directly" use Erlang library:

 ```haskell
 --if we want to use sin function from math module in Erlang